Café Weekend

 Photo: Jmabel, CC BY-SA 3.0.

-The Langston Hughes Performing Arts Institute is a cultural, community, and artistic center that focuses on African American art, artists, and audiences.
+The Langston Hughes Performing Arts Institute is a cultural, artistic, and educational center for community that focuses on Black and African American art, artists, and audiences.
 Langston Hughes Performing Arts Institute is situated 2,400 feet north of Café Weekend.

 Places in the Area